-Project Requirement Benefit By When SDWAN Deployment of an SDWAN network partnership wide to support the next generation of IT services including public cloud computing.
+Project Requirement Benefit By When Funding SDWAN Deployment of an SDWAN network partnership wide to support the next generation of IT services including public cloud computing.
 Improve network connectivity across 125 sites, separating internet and system connectivity.
-Key enabler for greater cloud provision services Q3 2023/24
+Key enabler for greater cloud provision services Q2 - 2024/25 f0 Included in Service Charges Core Network Re- Design Redesign core network across HBL private cloud to support better remote working and SDWAN initiatives.
+This is part of the DC migration programme and SDWAN Improve network connectivity across 125 sites, separating internet and system connectivity.
+Q3 - 2024/25 £0 5G Rollout Review and deploy 5G connectivity for mobile workers partnership wide.
+Review 5G as a service to support the delivery of SDWAN Improve mobile phone connectivity for service users BAU Activity £0 Remote working VPN (Always ON VPN) Implementation of Always ON VPN to provide a seamless user experience whether on or off the corporate network ensuring access to resources at all times.
+Decision was made to pause this until after the completion of the DC migrations.
+We will then look at this as a potential service offering Improve and simplify connection to the HBL Cloud for remote users.
+Pending £0

-ICT Shared Services Core Network Re Design 5G Rollout Review and deploy 5G connectivity for mobile workers partnership wide.
-Review 5G as a service to support the delivery of SDWAN Improve mobile phone connectivity for service users Ongoing Remote working VPN (Always ON VPN) Improve and simplify connection to the HBL Cloud for remote users.
-Q4 2022/23 Collaboration IPT/Voice/Video Undertake review of existing voice and video deployments with a view to offering a fully integrated solution partnership wide Greater integration between technology stacks to ease usage for service users.
-Q1 2022/23 Cancelled Automated Deployments Centralised, policy driven solution to automate the deployment of network services (WAN, LAN, Wi-Fi) across the partnership.
-Service and cost efficiencies within HBL Partnership Q3 2021/22 Complete
+Collaboration IPT/Voice/Video Undertake review of existing voice and video deployments with a view to offering a fully integrated solution partnership wide Greater integration between technology stacks to ease usage for service users.
+Q3 - 2024/25 £300k HBL Funded for ICB's Direct HCT funding Wi-Fi 6 rollout Wi-Fi 6 is the latest iteration of Wi-Fi, providing greater bandwidth and throughput to allow for faster access to critical services.
+Improve access to information across HCT sites.
+Existing access points will go EOL in 2026.
+Q2, 2026/27 £100 - 150k Capital